Codaisseur/oop-day-solutions/step1.md

 Re-running the tests should show you a different error.
 Now everyone is the same age, namely 48.

 Our user objects (`users.js`) have a `dateOfBirth` property, of type string.
-We can convert that to a number to a string, so let's do that:
+We can convert that to a string to a number, so let's do that:

 ```js
 // src/data/getUserBirthDate.js